thycotic/dsv-docs/product/overview/architecture.md

 ## Disaster Recovery

 For the DSV application, the broadest scale of consequence for a disaster would be equivalent to an AWS region failing.
-That would cause complete loss of access to Thycotic’s cloud entities located in the failed region for an indefinite, ongoing time.
+Absent a contingency plan, that would cause complete loss of access to Thycotic’s Cloud entities located in the failed region for an indefinite, ongoing time.

-In such a circumstance, Thycotic would rebuild using AMI/Cloud formation files and deploy in a new region.
+Thycotic does maintain contingency plans, and in such a circumstance, Thycotic would rebuild using AMI/Cloud formation files and deploy in a new AWS region.

 ## Confidentiality